Microsoft 365 MCP server

 Stats

-Microsoft 365 MCP Server is a Model Context Protocol server that enables interaction with Microsoft 365 and Office services through the Graph API.
-It allows applications to access email, calendar, files, and other Microsoft services with comprehensive authentication support.
+The Microsoft 365 MCP Server provides a Model Context Protocol server that lets you interact with Microsoft 365 and Office services through the Graph API, giving Claude access to your email, files, calendars, and more.

 Prerequisites